It always looks so easy – when somebody else does it

 Lift up the vehicle

 Before you get started, activate your hazard lights, make sure the car is in Park and apply the handbrake.
 Look for the notches or grooves on the underside of the car – these are where the jack is safely placed.
 Once you’re happy with the stability of the vehicle and placement of the jack, start slowly turning the wheel brace until you’ve taken a bit of the weight off the flat tyre.
+(Make sure there is still enough weight on the tyre to allow you to loosen the wheel nuts without inadvertently spinning the wheel.)

 Loosen the wheel nuts and remove the flat tyre